How To Calm Hypervigilance & Stop Feeling On High Alert

 Close up of brown eyes with illustrated lines

 EMDR is a psychotherapy that uses eye movement to reprocess traumatic memories.
-It helps people heal from the stress and symptoms caused by overwhelmingly disturbing events.
+It can help people heal from the stress and symptoms caused by overwhelmingly disturbing events.

 EMDR helps to calm the nervous system and reduce the ongoing effects of hypervigilance.

-It is an incredibly effective treatment that reduces and sometimes even eliminates the emotional distress associated with trauma.
+It is often an effective treatment that reduces and sometimes even eliminates the emotional distress associated with trauma.

 Since EMDR doesn’t require you to talk or think a lot about what happened to you, it may feel less overwhelming than other approaches used to treat trauma.